 - Know how to stop the machine and engine quickly. - Do not operate the machine while wearing tennis shoes or sneakers. - Wearing safety shoes and long pants is advisable and required by some local ordinances and insurance regulations. - Keep hands, feet, and clothing away from moving parts and the mower discharge area. - Fill the fuel tank until level is 12 mm (1/2 inch) below the bottom of the filler neck.
 Do not overfill. - Check the safety interlock switches daily for proper operation.
 If a switch should fail, replace the switch before operating the machine. - When starting the engine, engage the parking brake, put the traction pedal in neutral, and disengage the blade drive.
 After the engine starts, release the parking brake and keep your foot off of the traction pedal.
 The machine must not move.
-If movement is evident, refer to the Maintenance section of this manual to adjust the traction drive. - Use extreme caution when operating close to sand traps, ditches, creeks, steep hillsides, or other hazards. - Reduce speed when making sharp turns. - Do not turn on hills. - Do not operate on a side hill that is too steep.
-A rollover may occur before losing traction. - On models 30839, 30843 and 30807, the slope angle at which the machines will tip is dependent on many factors.
+If movement is evident, refer to the Maintenance section of this manual to adjust the traction drive. - Use extreme caution when operating close to sand traps, ditches, creeks, steep hillsides, or other hazards. - · Reduce speed when making sharp turns. - Do not turn on hills. - If the engine stalls or loses headway and cannot make it to the top of a slope, do not turn the machine around.
+Always back slowly, straight down the slope. - Do not operate on a side hill that is too steep.
+A rollover may occur before losing traction. - Model 03171-The slope angle at which the machine will tip is dependent on many factors.
 Among these are mowing conditions such as wet or undulating terrain, speed (especially in turns), position of the cutting units (with the Sidewinder), tire pressure, and operator experience.
+At side hill angles of 15 degrees or less, the risk of a rollover is low.
+As the slope angle increases to a recommended maximum limit of 20 degrees, the risk of a rollover increases to a moderate level.
+Do not exceed a 20 degree side hill slope angle because the risk of a rollover and serious injury or death is very high. - Model 03170-The slope angle at which the machine will tip is dependent on many factors.
+Among these are mowing conditions such as wet or undulating terrain, speed (especially in turns), position of the cutting units, tire pressure, and operator experience.
 At side hill angles of 20 degrees or less, the risk of a rollover is low.
 As the slope angle increases to a recommended maximum limit of 25 degrees, the risk of a rollover increases to a moderate level.
-Do not exceed a 25 degree side hill slope angle because the risk of a rollover and serious injury or death is very high. - On model 30849, the slope angle at which the machine will tip is dependent on many factors.
-Among these are mowing conditions such as wet or undulating terrain, speed (especially in turns), position of the cutting units (with the Sidewinder), tire pressure, and operator experience.
-At side hill angles of 15 degrees or less, the risk of a rollover is low.
-As the slope angle increases to a recommended maximum limit of 20 degrees, the risk of a rollover increases to a moderate level.
-Do not exceed a 20 degree side hill slope angle because the risk of a rollover and serious injury or death is very high.
+Do not exceed a 25 degree side hill slope angle because the risk of a rollover and serious injury or death is very high.